windmaomao/windmaomao.github.io/resume/frontend.md

   - Support dashboard layout with *Responsible* and *Flex* design
   - SVG icon design and packaging for common UI and business actions
   - Custom animation keyframe design with fallback to no-animation
+  - Localization via _i18_ engine for all application display captions
+  - Support management of user preference data
+  - Heavily documented framework with usages for layouts and widgets
+  - Build application quickly and heavily upon _this_ framework

 Reusable Component

 : - Reusable branding header, footer, menu as well as pluggable generic services
   - Custom form layout and field validation via template and reactive form engine
-  - Use *angular-calendar* to create custom montly calendar and events view

   - Theme pie, column, statck charts with consistent look and feel

   - Directives for single and multiple select form input with consistent look and feel

   - Directives for date picker and date range picker with consistent look and feel

   - Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed

   - Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed

+  - Use third party *Angular-calendar* to create custom montly calendar and events view

+- User third party *D3* to create sophisticated tree and partition charts for entitlement

 - Integration with authentication and authorization service for permission control

   - Service supporting both *Http* enabled spinning notification and manual toggle

   - Service supporting both generic user prompt and custom popup dialogs

 ## Past Experience